-1 ABOGADO/A: A lawyer who is not only licensed(with a degree/diploma) but is also registered with the college of lawyers (there are 83 in Spain)
+1 ABOGADO/A: A lawyer who is not only licensed(with a degree/diploma) but is also registered with the college of lawyers (there are 83 in Spain).

-There are 5 specialist categories: Labour, Business, Civil, Criminal and New Technologies.
+There are five specialist categories: Labour, Business, Civil, Criminal and New Technologies.
 Always ensure you deal with a lawyer who is a specialist in the subject, not one who seems to be familiar with all, as you will not receive the most effective advice and it could prove to be more costly.

 Lawyers are obligated to provide a clear precise, direct, unbiased service for their clients.

 Some of the services covered: the process of litigation, dealing with contractual irregularities, work/labour problems, divorce, abuse, fraud or whatever accusation (denuncia) the client wishes to make, covered by the previously mentioned categories.

 No individual has a right to represent themselves in Spain’s courts of justice.
 They must have professional representation.
 All lawyers work alongside a procurator who is assigned to process all paperwork for the court in case of litigation.